DEVELOPMENTS AND RENOVATIONS

 128 2nd Avenue North

-Spanning more than 44,000 square feet, the George Jones Museum opened April 2015 and gives fans a chance to get a never-before-seen look into the life and career of the musical icon.
+Spanning more than 44,000 square feet, The George Jones opened April 2015 and gives fans a chance to get a never-before-seen look into the life and career of the musical icon.
 The world-class museum features displays of memorabilia and photos, video displays and interactive experiences, and a 40-seat rocking chair theatre that shows clips from Jones’s television broadcasts, concert appearances, and interviews.
 A gift shop and Choices Restaurant and Bar can be found on the first floor, and a museum showcasing the country music legend on the second floor.
 The third-floor offers an event space and a rooftop bar that overlooks the Cumberland River.
 Under new management since late 2016, the building was recently renovated, including an expanded rooftop bar, and reconfigured first floor.